How to Balance Feeding and Sleeping Through the Night

 • If your baby is still waking during the night, you can offer other comfort measures besides feeding like patting, speaking in a soothing voice, or offering a sip of water.
 You can also calmly and lovingly tell them no, not now.

-• Now is a good time to switch your last nighttime feeding to earlier in your bedtime routine, which will help reduce your child’s feeding to sleep association.
+• Now is a good time to switch your last nighttime feeding to earlier in your bedtime routine, which will help reduce your child’s feeding-to-sleep association.

 • If you are breastfeeding, remember that night weaning is a transition.
 Giving yourself time to go through this process will allow both your body and your baby to adjust.